Skip to main content

 About

-The ICTR Graduate Program in Clinical Investigation (GPCI) includes a PhD program, an MS program, and a PhD minor.
+The ICTR Clinical Investigation Graduate Program includes a PhD program, an MS program, and a PhD minor.
 All students share a common didactic foundation encompassing biostatistics, epidemiology, clinical study design, clinical trials conduct, and the ethical and responsible conduct of research.

 MS in Clinical Investigation

 The major requires 30 credits.
-Please refer to the Guide for Clinical Investigation, MS, and the Graduate Program in Clinical Investigation Academic Policies and Procedures Handbook for program information.
+Please refer to the Guide for Clinical Investigation, MS, and the Clinical Investigation Graduate Program Academic Policies and Procedures Handbook for program information.

 PhD in Clinical Investigation

 The major requires 51 credits.
-Please refer to the Guide for Clinical Investigation, PhD, and the Graduate Program in Clinical Investigation Academic Policies and Procedures Handbook for program information.
+Please refer to the Guide for Clinical Investigation, PhD, and the Clinical Investigation Graduate Program Academic Policies and Procedures Handbook for program information.

 PhD Minor in Clinical Investigation